Ashle3/SunshineHoursDataAnalysis/README.md

 # Overview

 Data analysis is an area of computer science that interests me.
-This repository teaches me more about how to perform an analysis on pre-existing data by letting me practice analyzing a simple data set.
+This repository teaches me more about how to perform an analysis on pre-existing data, by letting me practice analyzing a simple data set.
 The knowledge that I gain from this practice will benefit my future software career, by letting me gain more valuable experience with data analysis.

 The data set I am analyzing, lists the number of sunlight hours certain cities across the globe receive each year.
 Each row in the data set lists the country name, the city name, how many sunlight hours the city receives each month, and the total number of hours that city receives each year (each of the months added up).